Qeedji/gekkota-os/SDK-G4/API/launcher.manifestXml/README.md

 where `[ID]` is the unique identifier of the device.
 This identifier depends on the value of the `innes.appli.device-id-type` preference :

-+ 0 : MAC address of the platform (MAC of the first network interface - example "30-9C-23-1E-D8-1B"),
++ 0 : MAC ID of the platform (MAC address of the a determined network interface that is always present on this type of platform - example "30-9C-23-1E-D8-1B"),
 + 1 : name of the platform (hostname),
 + 2 : UUID of the platform (example "00000000-0000-0000-0001-00e04b3b3e9a").